damianhakert/damianhakert.github.io/source/posts/2016-05-10-feature-highlight-push-to-remote-repository.md

 author_twitter: inemation
 ---

-Since GitLab Enterpise Edition 8.2 you could sync all changes from a remote repository to one on GitLab.
+Since GitLab Enterprise Edition 8.2 you could sync all changes from a remote repository to one on GitLab.

 In GitLab 8.7 we introduced the second part of the mirroring functionality: the ability to push changes to an external repo from GitLab.